 Blech.
 Stupid ending making me curious about the next book.

 I so very, very much wanted to love this book.
 I adore the Alice franchise, and I’m not a crazed fanatic of the exact words and chaos that comes from Carroll’s tale as I am the possibilities it holds.
 I was thrilled when I discovered The Looking Glass Wars at my local Borders, and even more so thrilled when I learned that it wasn’t a stand-alone book.
 I have seen more versions of Alice in Wonderland than I can count on one hand, and I even tend to enjoy the ones that impose a plot upon Alice’s adventures.
-This said, […]
+This […]